StatPro Revolution Web API

 Fair Usage Policy

-To maintain optimum performance, and to ensure that the StatPro Revolution Web API is available to all our customers, limits are imposed on the usage of the Web API.
+To maintain optimum performance, and to ensure that the StatPro Revolution Web API is available to all our customers, limits may be imposed on the usage of the Web API.

-For full details, please see the Fair Usage Policy page.
+For further details, please see the Fair Usage Policy page.

 The StatPro Revolution Web API is primarily described in this documentation in terms of its resources, media types and link relations.
 The media types describe each resource's representations (XML and JSON, or CSV), and the link relations describe the semantics of the service-supplied links that connect resources.